AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 >[!IMPORTANT]
 >
 >Duplicate each workbook and rename one version before you convert it.
-That way, you still have a copy of the original workbook should you need it.
+That way, you still have a copy of the original workbook, should you need it.

 >[!VIDEO](https://video.tv.adobe.com/v/3434957/?quality=12&learn=on)